Emergency Orthodontic Care

 If the main wire has come out of the tube on the back tooth, only attempt to reinsert it using a pair of needle-nosed pliers or tweezers if the wire is the initial wire when we first placed your braces.
 If the wire is not sticking you, place a piece of wax over the area.
 As a last resort, if you cannot come into our office, the wire can be cut with a small wire cutter or toenail clipper close to the back of the last brace - be careful not to break off any of the braces.

 Loose Brackets or Bands:

 If a bracket becomes loose, it usually remains connected to the main wire by a little colored rubber ring or a small steel ligature tie.
 Tweezers can be used to reposition the brace if it flips around the wire and becomes a source of irritation.
-Call our office and inform us of the problem.
-If a piece of your braces breaks or falls off, save the piece and call our office to schedule a repair visit.
+If a piece of your braces breaks or falls off, save the piece and bring to your appointment.

 If a rubber spacer or separator falls out, call our office so we can arrange to replace it.
 If it happens a day before your appointment to put on braces or bands, you do not need to do anything.

 Remain calm if you swallow a piece of your appliance.
 It will usually go into the stomach and pass out of the body in a bowel movement.
 However, if you experience difficulty breathing, you should seek immediate medical attention.
 X-rays will be taken to determine the location of the swallowed piece.

 If you have a lost or broken retainer, even if this happens on the same day as your scheduled appointment, please call our office.
 Your retainer is essential to maintaining the smile.
 For this reason, wearing and taking good care of your retainer is just as important as wearing your braces.
 Do not wait for your next scheduled appointment to set up a retainer replacement.
 Please call as soon as possible if you discover a lost or broken appliance.